organicmaps/organicmaps/3party/jansson/doc/apiref.rst

        extracted.
 See below for an example.

 ``!``
-    This special format character is used to enable the check that all object and array items are accessed, on a per-value basis.
-It must appear inside an array or object as the last format character before the closing bracket or brace.
+    This special format specifier is used to enable the check that all object and array items are accessed, on a per-value basis.
+It must appear inside an array or object as the last format specifier before the closing bracket or brace.
 To enable the check globally, use the ``JSON_STRICT`` unpacking flag.

 ``*``
-    This special format character is the opposite of ``!``.
+    This special format specifier is the opposite of ``!``.
 If the ``JSON_STRICT`` flag is used, ``*`` can be used to disable the strict check on a per-value basis.
-It must appear inside an array or object as the last format character before the closing bracket or brace.
+It must appear inside an array or object as the last format specifier before the closing bracket or brace.

 Whitespace, ``:`` and ``,`` are ignored.

-The following functions compose the parsing and validation API:

 .. function:: int json_unpack(json_t *root, const char *fmt, ...)